JNU asks historian Romila Thapar for her CV to evaluate if she can continue as professor emerita

 The post of an emeritus professorship has no financial benefits.

-Thapar’s research specialises in early Indian history and she has been a teacher and researcher for nearly six decades.
+Thapar specialises in early Indian history and has been a teacher and researcher for nearly six decades.
 She was professor at JNU from 1970 to 1991.
 In June, she was selected for membership of American Philosophical Society.
 Thapar was also awarded the prestigious Kluge Prize of the United States Library of Congress.

 Thapar was among the eminent citizens who moved a petition in the Supreme Court last year demanding the immediate release of a group of activists arrested for alleged Maoist links.